dotansimha/graphql-tools-rs/README.md

 #### Validation Rules

-> This comparison is based on `graphql-js` refernece implementation.
+> This comparison is based on `graphql-js` reference implementation.

 - [x] ExecutableDefinitions (not actually needed)
 - [x] UniqueOperationNames